elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

 ---
 ## Topic, definition and scope

-* “Everyone has the right to share in scientific advancement and its benefits”&#x20;
+* “Everyone has the right to share in scientific advancement and its benefits” .
   Article 27, Universal Declaration of Human Rights
 * Data discovery is a process of understanding data and extracting valuable insight from multiple data streams according to data uses and purposes.